 They've published online do-it-yourself kits, with suggestions such as blowing an airhorn into the phone when a telemarketer calls or carefully gathering evidence to build successful lawsuits against telemarketing schemes.

 Last year, roughly 375,000 Americans filed 1.1 million complaints with the Federal Trade Commission about telemarketers.
-In the four years since the National Do Not Call Registry was launched, the commission has settled 29 cases against the country's worst telemarketing firms.

 Bob Arkow, a 56-year-old Santa Clarita phone technician, said he has sued dozens of telemarketing firms in the past decade, collecting about $25,000 in total under the Federal Communications Commission's Telephone Consumer Privacy Act, another federal law regulating telemarketing.